 Plan Who can enroll?
 What are the requirements?
 When can you enroll?
-Medical Dental Employee and eligible dependents Enroll within 30 days after your eligibility date.
-If you don't enroll within 30 days, you must wait until the following Open Enrollment.
-Enroll within 30 days after your eligibility date or during the next annual Open Enrollment.
-Enroll newly acquired dependents within 60 days of their eligibility date or a HIPAA qualifying event. enefits OAD&D Disability Plan Employee and eligible dependents Employee only Enroll within 30 days after your eligibility date.
-If you are a full-time employee hired on or after January 1, 2025, and do not make an election, you are automatically enrolled 30 days after your eligibility date.
-If you waive coverage or don't enroll within 30 days, you must Enroll within 30 days after your eligibility date.
-If you are a full-time employee hired on or after January 1, 2025, you are automatically enrolled 30 days after your eligibility date.
-You may enroll later if you meet our health standards.
-Enroll newly acquired dependents Basic Benefits meet our health standards.
-(Eligibility for these three plans is tied together.) within 60 days of their eligibility date or a HIPAA qualifying event.
-SGTL Employee and eligible dependents Complete the appropriate application and meet DMBA's health standards.
-Anytime Supplemental Benefits 24-Hour AD&D Employee and eligible dependents Complete the appropriate application.
-Anytime Retirement Benefits Deseret 401(k) Plan Employee only You must be 21 or older, in an eligible class of employment as defined by your employer, and scheduled to work at least 1,000 hours a year.
+Basic Benefits Medical Employee and eligible dependents Enroll within 30 days after your eligibility date.
+Enroll within 30 days after your eligibility date.
+If you become newly eligible based on hours worked during the specified measurement period, enroll for coverage during annual enrollment for coverage beginning the first day of the following year.
+Enroll newly acquired dependents within 60 days of their eligibility date or a HIPAA qualifying event.
+Retirement Benefits Deseret 401(k) Plan Employee only You must be 21 or older, in an eligible class of employment as defined by your employer, and scheduled to work at least 1,000 hours a year.
 Enroll within 30 days of your eligibility date.
-If you don't opt out, you'll be automatically enrolled at 6% before-tax and in the BlackRock LifePath target date index fund corresponding to your 65th birthday (the Qualified Default Investment Alternative or QDIA).
-Flexible Spending Employee only You must meet your employer's eligibility requirements, determine your election, and then enroll.
-Reenroll every year.
-Enroll within 30 days after your eligibility date and during each annual Open Enrollment thereafter, or within 60 days of a HIPAA qualifying event.
-Flexible Benefits Premium Only Plan (POP) Employee only Same requirements as for medical and dental benefits.
-Enrollment is automatic unless you waive participation within 30 days of your eligibility date or during Open Enrollment.
+If you don't opt out, you'll be automatically enrolled at 6% before-tax and in the BlackRock LifePath target date index fund corresponding to your 65th birthday (the Qualified Default Investment Alternative or QDIA). nefits Flexible Spending Employee only You must meet your employer's eligibility requirements, determine your election, and then enroll.
+Re-enroll every year.
+Enroll within 30 days after your eligibility date or within 60 days of a HIPAA qualifying event.
+If you become newly eligible based on hours worked during the specified measurement period, enroll for coverage during annual enrollment for coverage beginning the first day of the following year.
+Flexible Benefits Premium Only Plan (POP) Employee only Same requirements as for medical benefits.
+Enrollment is automatic unless you waive participation within 30 days of your eligibility date or during annual enrollment.